UnivLille-Meta/IMT-Advanced-OOP/Week-01-Introduction-October-3-4-2024/S02-03-10-Exercises.md

 # Exercises

-The objectives of these exercises are to get acquainted to the Pharo programming language.
+The objectives of these exercises are to get acquainted with the Pharo programming language.
 This step is important to correctly follow the rest of the lectures, which will increase in complexity and will assume that you have some mastery of the language.

-Of course, you will not be asked to know obscure or implementation specific details of the language.
+Of course, you will not be asked to know obscure or implementation-specific details of the language.
 But, you will need to learn how to write simple programs including:

 - classes and methods
 - the syntax, operator precedence
 - assignments, conditional and loops